 You may have lots of questions.
 Some of these will be answered in the documentation that we have on this website and on the architect's drawings on display in the church.
 However we have put together a list of some of the questions that you may have.

 Why take some of the pews out?

 The pews that form the bulk of the seating at the moment were installed by the Victorians in the 1860s during the last major changes to the building.
-They are not particularly important examples of Victorian pews and in their own right do not have any special historical significance.
 The plan is to remove these Victorian pews and their platforms from the nave to make way for under-floor heating, a stone floor and flexible seating on wooden chairs.

-The pews which are currently in the north and south aisles are of an altogether different vintage and significance, with some parts of these pews dating back to mediaeval times.
-They are in varying states of repair and we plan to restore and retain the best of them, repositioning around the perimeter of the building.
+The pews which are currently in the north and south aisles are of an altogether different vintage and significance, with some parts of these pews dating back to medieval times.
+They are in varying states of repair and we plan to restore and retain the best of them, re-positioning them in the north isle.

 Worship during Victorian times tended to be much more formal than we are used to today and this is this is reflected in the rigid layout of the pews.
 They have a number of disadvantages as they: